 - Spicey vegetables such as ginger, garlic, onion, turmeric, hot peppers, or horseradish (optional)

 - Whey with live culture or a starter from another batch.
-Whey can come from cheese making, or you can drain a container of yogourt and save the whey drippings that separate out.
+Whey can come from cheese making, or you can drain a container of yogurt and save the whey drippings that separate.
 You’ll need 2 tablespoons of culture.
 Using whey or a starter means you can half the salt in the recipe.

 - A 1 quart wide mouth mason jar